resolvectl(1) — Linux manual page

 cache.
 If false, lookups are routed to the network instead,

-regardless if already available in the local cache.
+regardless of whether already available in the local cache.

 Added in version 248.